openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getStringArrayValue(resource: Resource, callback: AsyncCallback&lt;Array&lt;string&gt;&gt;): void

-Obtains the string array corresponding to the specified resource object.
+Obtains a string array based on the specified resource object.
 This API uses an asynchronous callback to return the result.
 This API is used for cross-package access in a multi-project application.
 It works by creating the context of the corresponding module to obtain required resources.
 **System capability**: SystemCapability.Global.ResourceManager

 **Model restriction**: This API can be used only in the stage model.